happypeter/githome/wiki.md

 ## Plumbing: Drain and Sewer
 - plumbing plan/the design, V2:  https://happypeter.github.io/githome/imgs/20210420/5.jpg
   - NO.1 toliet vent, it is also for septic tank
-    - NOTE: since we need to do two 45 degree here, so the vertical space is limited, then we need to do vent on horizontal pipe, buy a wye PVC110*50, with the 50 hole goes uphill
+    - Note: vent for underground P will join this vent here
-    - fittings: PVC110*50 wye, 110mm 45degreex2,
+    - fittings: PVC110*50 san tee, 110mm 45degreex2, 50mm 90degree tee
   - NO.2 45degree turn
     - fittings: 110mm 45degree
   - NO.3 45degree turn